Renovamen/Ratom/README.md

 # Ratom

 A RAT which is like an atom.
-(In fact, it is not :)
+(In fact, it is not :) Based on [user696/MrRAT](https://github.com/user696/MrRAT).

 &nbsp;